Jlkkkcc/Paper-FallingAsleepBifurcation/README.md

 The two MATLAB codes show two examples (along with two ".mat" files containing the data) in using the functions.

 1. The "`Plot_PredExample.m`" shows one complete participant, with one training night and seven testing nights.
 It shows and plots the prediction of tipping points compared to the post-hoc model results;

+	The typical runtime for this code will be 1-3 minutes on a "normal" computer.

 2. The "`BifurcationFitting_Example.m`" gives an example of data for you to explore how different initial parameters could lead to different fits; It then contains the optimisation we developed.

+	The typical runtime for this code will be <1 minute on a "normal" computer.

 #### Final Plot codes & All Final Data for plots